riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 high-energy high-intensive kind of stuff (15:28); there is a question about whether this is worth it.

-15:42: Can you talk about the types of people you have hired?
+15:42: Male board member: Can you talk about the types of people you have hired?
 Where do they stand?
 What percentile of ability/experience/pay?

 16:11: Elie: Helpful to talk separately about Open Phil.
 For GW research, most of the people are are entry-level, out of college.
 6 months to 2 years to train.
 That's the 25th to 75th percentile.

-16:50: Where do you hire from?
+16:50: Male board member: Where do you hire from?

 16:58: Elie: College grads who go to top 25 schools who are interested in effective altruism.
 Same is mostly true of operations staff.
 Primarily entry